 - 1. Interpret key philosophical, religious and literary texts, as well as creative works, in historical and cultural contexts and express that interpretation persuasively in oral and/or written form. - 2.
-Analyze the role and use of language, rhetoric and/or the arts in informing and contextualizing human experience. - 3.
-Analyze the role and use of the arts (literature, music, theatre, dance, and the fine arts) as a reflection of the culture in which it appears. - 4.
-Evaluate the role of individual human agency in history. - 5.
-Research and write critical interpretive essays demonstrating a high skill level.
+Analyze the role and use of language, rhetoric and/or the arts in informing and contextualizing human experience. - Analyze the role and use of the arts (literature, music, theatre, dance, and the fine arts) as a reflection of the culture in which it appears. - 4.
+Evaluate the role of individual human agency in history.